soulspace-org/overarch/doc/design.md

 A: Parameterized views, view templates with variable replacement and element merging.

-Q: **How to support different exporting formats, e.g. diagramming tools, and not be specific in the specification of the views/digrams?**
+Q: **How can we support different exporting formats, e.g. diagramming tools, and not be specific in the specification of the views/diagrams?**

 A: Support a generic feature set in views and diagrams with optional specific configuration for a specific export format (e.g. PlantUML)